- Reserves are books and other material that faculty set aside for student use for a specific academic course.

 - Material that is on reserve usually has a shorter loan period (3 hours, 24 hours, 3 days, or 7 days) and may be restricted to use in the library.

-STUDENTS: Search for reserve material by Course Number (example: COR 400) or Professor Name.
+STUDENTS: Search for reserve material by Course Number (example: ENG 104) or Professor Name.
 A list is also available at the library’s Circulation Desk.

 FACULTY: Faculty may place both library-owned and personal copies of books, textbooks, study guides, DVDs, etc., on library course reserve by filling out the ONLINE RESERVE FORM.